Outsourcing

 • The Indian IT-BPM industry’s overall revenue (exports + domestic) for FY2015 is expected at USD 146 billion, a growth of ~13 per cent over last year, an overall y-o-y addition of ~USD 17 billion

-• Industry contribution relative to India’s GDP is set to touch an estimated 9.5 per cent and share in total services exports >38 per cent
+• Industry contribution relative ’s GDP is set to touch an estimated 9.5 per cent and share in total services exports >38 per cent

 • Of the services offered/exported, IT services is the largest segment, with a share of ~47 per cent followed by BPM with share of ~18 per cent.